potatoFry/IOTAssignment_2/README.md

 * IOT Core
 This is used for a majority of the main IOT features.
 The IOT Core service makes use of MQTT messages in order to send data between the EC2 instance and the Raspberry Pi.
 * S3

 The S3 Bucket allows our program to store images into it.
-In the context of our Smart Home System, these photos are the photos of visitors who click the but
+In the context of our Smart Home System, these photos are taken when the button is clicked and then sent to the AWS S3 Bucket.

 * AWS Rekognition

+AWS Rekognition provides basic facial recognition technology, being able to distinguish faces and tell basic features such as facial hair or emotion.
+These features are sent to the house owner using the Simple Notification System.

 * Dynamodb

+The Dynamodb database allows the storing of basic values.
+We have used Dynamodb to store the values of temperature at different times in the day.
+The last 10 values are then displayed in the form of a graph on the web display.

 * EC2

+An EC2 instance was used to host the web server in the cloud.
+The EC2 instance is essentially a virtual machine hosted on the cloud so that it is not necessary to run it on the Raspberry Pi.

 * Simple Notification System

+The Simple Notification System service allows sending of emails or messages to specific devices.
+This was used in the project to send homeowners emails whenever a visitor clicks a button.
+The email contains a picture of the visitor as well as details of the visitor that was obtained from Rekognition.

 ## Evidence for Basic Requirement
 Requirement  | Evidence